NMSU-ISA/ISA/docs/src/basics/triplets.md

 $\mathscr{S}\triangleq\left\{\mathscr{C}_0,\mathscr{C}_1,\cdots,\mathscr{C}_{K-1}\vphantom{0^0}\right\}$

 ### Defining a Component Set
-We can define a **component set** by defining a structure or a constructor method which contains the object 𝑆 that creates a vector of **cannonical triplets** as follows:
+We define a **component set** primarily by defining a structure or a constructor method which contains the object 𝑆 that creates a vector of **cannonical triplets**.

 ```@example
 using ISA